Dodge Charger R/T (1999 concept): Development History

 The concept's exterior design was supervised by Tom Gale, head of Chrysler's styling department.
 The interior design was done by design partner Trevor Creed.
 While the concept car shared the long nose and rearward cab of the original 1966 Dodge Charger, it was shorter overall.
 It was 187 in long as compared to 203 in for the 1966 Charger.
 It was also lighter, 3000 lb versus 3650 lb.
 Other design features shared with the 1966 Charger included coke-bottle styling, flying rear buttresses, full length taillamps and air intakes on the front and sides.
 The vehicle was fueled by CNG (compressed natural gas) technology.
 It had functional side scoops, and the chrome plated, central mounted exhaust was somewhat reminiscent of the Dodge Viper.
 The concept had functional air exhausters sculpted into its rear fascia.
 It used a new storage tank system to deliver a 300 mi range while not compromising storage space in the trunk.

-The interior of the car featured bucket seats for all four occupants, a centre console running the full length of the dash board, a three-spoke steering wheel inspired by NASCAR race cars and rotary styled gauges.
+The interior of the car featured bucket seats for four occupants, a centre console running the full length of the dash board, a three-spoke steering wheel inspired by NASCAR race cars and rotary styled gauges.
 The interior was upholstered in black and red leather and had a carbon fiber trim.
 The centre console along with the back of the seats had exposed metal parts.

-The cylinders, or pressure cells, inside the fiberglass storage tank were lined with a gas-impermeable high density polyurethane (HDPE) thermoplastic and wrapped in a hybrid mix of high-strength carbon and super-tough glass filaments that were wound with an epoxy resin.
+The cylinders, or pressure cells, inside the fiberglass storage tank were lined with a gas-impermeable high-density polyurethane (HDPE) thermoplastic and wrapped in a hybrid mix of high-strength carbon and glass filaments with an epoxy resin.
 The cylinders were laid into a foam egg crate to absorb impacts.
-They were designed to be strong yet lightweight, resistant to environmental damage, reliable and durable.
 The fuel could be stored at 3,600 lb³ of pressure.
-The car was powered by a supercharged 289 cubic inch 4.7-liter V8 engine with 2 valves per cylinder and a single overhead cam, rated at 325 hp at 6,000 rpm.
+The car was powered by a 287 cubic inch 4.7-liter V8 engine with 2 valves per cylinder and a single overhead cam, rated at 325 hp at 6,000 rpm.
 The engine was mated to a five-speed manual transmission.
-This was the first rear wheel drive car built on the Chrysler LH platform with all of prior cars built on the same platform being front wheel drive.
-The car was rumored to accelerate from 0-60 mph in 5.3 seconds.
+This was the first rear-wheel-drive car built on the Chrysler LH platform, with all prior cars built on the same platform being front-wheel-drive.
+The car was rumored to accelerate from 0 to 60 mph in 5.3 seconds.

-Following the Daimler Chrysler merger, the management went in another direction with the future of the company, and the concept car was not placed into production.
+Following the Daimler Chrysler merger, the management went in another direction for the company, and the concept car was not placed into production.
 A newly developed Dodge Charger (LX) would not reach production until the 2006 model year.
 The new Charger bore little resemblance to the 1999 concept.

+In media

 The car was featured in the video game Midnight Club 3: DUB Edition.
+It also appeared in the defunct game Planet Hot Wheels.

+The car was featured in the 2003 animated film Hot Wheels: World Race driven by Wayne Casper.